 Navigate to the

-Configuration section of the Cloudflare for Teams dashboard and select
+Settings section of the Zero Trust Dashboard and select

 Authentication.
-Cloudflare for Teams will automatically create a "One-time PIN" option which will rely on your user's emails.
-You can begin using the one-time PIN option immediately or you can integrate your corporate as well.
+Cloudflare Zero Trust will automatically create a “One-time PIN” option which will rely on your user’s emails.
+You can begin using the one-time PIN option immediately or you can also integrate your corporate .